 The motor is instructed to rotate with a specified velocity in right direction (increasing the position counter).
 The velocity is given in microsteps per second (pulse per second [pps]).

-• Then, the velocity value is transferred to axis parameter #2 (target velocity).
+- First, velocity mode is selected. - Then, the velocity value is transferred to axis parameter #2 (target velocity).

 Related commands: ROL, MST, SAP, GAP.

 Mnemonic: ROR <axis>, <velocity>